szw/vim-kompleter/README.md

 processors anyway).

 Right now Vim-Kompleter forks a process with a DRuby server which performs asynchronous tasks (parsing keywords).
-It's actually seems pretty stable and very fast.
+It actually seems pretty stable and very fast.

 Case-Sensitive Completion